John Gough (British Army officer): Early military career

-Award of the Victoria Cross
+Award of the VC

-Gough was 31 years old, and a brevet major in The Rifle Brigade (Prince Consort's Own) during the Third Somaliland Expedition when the following event took place for which he was awarded the Victoria Cross.
+Gough was 31 years old, and a brevet major in the Rifle Brigade (The Prince Consort's Own) during the Third Somaliland Expedition when the following event took place for which he was awarded the VC.

 On 22 April 1903, Gough was in command of a column on the march which was attacked by an enemy force in superior numbers, that is the Darawiish army of Diiriye Guure near Daratoleh, British Somaliland.
 After conducting a successful defence, then a fighting withdrawal, Gough came back to help two captains (William George Walker and George Murray Rolland).
 The captains were helping a mortally wounded officer.
 They managed to get the wounded officer onto a camel, but then he was wounded again and died immediately.
 The two captains won the VC for their actions.
 However, Gough played down his own part in the event.
 It was not until late in the year that the true story came out indicating that Gough was equally deserving of recognition.
 He was subsequently awarded the Victoria Cross in January 1904.
 The King Edward VII presented the medal to him at Buckingham Palace on 29 February 1904.
-He was appointed an Aide-de-Camp to the King in August 1907.
+Promoted from supernumary captain to captain in January 1905, he was appointed an aide-de-camp to the King in August 1907 and promoted to major in May 1908.

 Curragh Incident

-Prior to the outbreak of the First World War, Gough was Chief of Staff to Lieutenant-General Sir Douglas Haig at Aldershot Command.
+Prior to the outbreak of the First World War, Gough had been serving at the Staff College as a general staff officer, grade 1 (GSO1), an appointment he relinquished in January 1913 and was then placed on half-pay.
+After being removed from half-pay in October, he was promoted to temporary brigadier general and succeeded Brigadier General Francis Davies as brigadier general, general staff (BGGS) effectively chief of staff, to Lieutenant-General Sir Douglas Haig at Aldershot Command.
 He played a role in the Curragh Incident in March 1914, in which his brother and other cavalry officers stationed in Ireland threatened to resign rather than coerce Ulster Protestants who had no wish to be part of an Irish state governed from Dublin.
-Gough accompanied his brother, who had been suspended from duty, to a meeting in London with the Adjutant-General Ewart on the morning of Sunday 22 March 1914, where Hubert confirmed that he would have obeyed a direct order to move against the Ulster population.
+Gough accompanied his brother, who had been suspended from duty, to a meeting in London with the adjutant general, Major General Spencer Ewart, on the morning of Sunday 22 March 1914, where Hubert confirmed that he would have obeyed a direct order to move against the Ulster population.
 Johnnie was in the War Office on 23 March, when French (CIGS) agreed to Hubert's demand that he amend a Cabinet document to promise that the British Army would not be used to enforce Irish Home Rule on Ulster.
 French may have been acting in the belief that the matter needed to be resolved quickly after learning from Haig that afternoon that all the officers of Aldershot Command would resign if Hubert were punished.